 If you’re going to be launching a major, family-focused event in Maine after two years of pandemic lockdown, you better make sure to consult the experts.
-So, when I was asked to put together a plan for TU’s 63rd Annual Meeting that shifted the old model and created an entirely new event – one that attracts hundreds of families from across the country – I knew I’d have to find just the right advisors.
+So, when I was asked to put together a plan for CX3 Portland: Community.
+Coldwater.
+Conservation, that shifted our model and created an entirely new event – one that attracts hundreds of families from across the country – I knew I’d have to find just the right advisors.

 Luckily, my two kiddos are about the most intrepid adventurers you’ll find – always up for a chance to explore new places, try new things and see new sights.